rackerlabs/support-how-to/content/how-to/rackspace-email/rackspace-webmail-chat-faq/index.md

 Get quick answers to common questions about the Webmail Chat feature in Rackspace Email.

-#### How do I enable and disable Rackspace Webmail Chat on my private label site?
+#### How do you enable and disable Rackspace Webmail Chat on your private label site?

 You can display the chat link or prevent the chat link from being displayed in your private label Webmail site by performing the following